Memorable Manitobans: Crawford Gordon (1914-1967)

 In 1947, he became the President of English Electric Canada and Vice-President of the John Inglis Company.
 During the Korear War, he returned to government service as co-ordinator of defense production.
 In October 1951, he was appointed President and General Manager of A. V. Roe Canada Limited, and its subsidiaries Avro Aircraft Limited and Orenda Engines, driving them through the 1950s to become Canada’s leading aircraft manufacturer.
 He directed the company’s ill-fated Avro Arrow supersonic jet program until he resigned in the aftermath of its cancellation in early 1959.
 He then formed his own company, Gordon Enterprises Limited at Montreal, and in 1965 was made President and Chief Executive Officer of the Michigan-based sporting goods manufacturer Shakespeare Company.

 He resigned in 1965 and moved to New York City, where he died on 26 January 1967 from the effects of chronic alcoholism.
-He was survived by first wife, their three children, and his second wife.
+He was survived by his first wife, their three children, and his second wife.

 Birth registration, Manitoba Vital Statistics.